SStorm/areyousure/README.md

 2. `--install` which builds a shell script to wrap command (`areyousure --install kubectl delete`)
 3. Config options / file (i.e. whether to use emojis)
 4. Automatic build in GitHub
+5. Pre-defined list of sensitive commands that can be auto-installed